tonethar/IGME-430-Spring-2021/README.md

         - endpoint: `/get-suggestions?sort=latest`
   - HTML Pages:
     - #1 - Home Page:
+      - "landing page" for API - should look nice
+      - describes API
-      - documentation of API functionality
+      - has documentation of API functionality
       - simple demonstration of API usage
       - example:
+        - gives examples of `/get-jokes` endpoints, with and without parameters
         - *shows a random joke from the "Get Jokes" API, the `q` only, every time the page is reloaded*
-    - 2) Suggestion Page
+    - #2 - Suggestion Page
       - HTML `<form>` for users to input data and send it to the **JSON "write" API** above
       - example:
         - *users can suggest data for the API by submitting a setup and punchline for a joke*
-    - 3) Admin Page
+    - #3 - Admin Page
       - login functionality not required
-      - shows the entire contents of the user submitted data
+      - shows the entire contents of the **User submitted data API (Read)** above
+      - example:
+       - calls and displays `/get-suggestions?sort=latest`
+    - #4 - Client Page
+      - demonstrates API (Web Service #1) in action
+      - has controls to show all features of API
+      - example:
-      - example
+        - calls `/get-jokes?limit=5&minrating=3`
   - Server Code Style
     - multiple CommonJS code modules
     - all pages/files "served" by your Node.js server